MonST3R: A Simple Approach for Estimating Geometry in the Presence of Motion

 \textbf{Benchmarks and metrics.} We evaluate the methods on Sintel~\citep{sintel} and TUM-dynamics~\citep{tum} (following CasualSAM) and ScanNet~\citep{dai2017scannet} (following ParticleSfM) to test generalization to static scenes as well.
 On Sintel, we follow the same evaluation protocol as in~\cite{chen2024leap, zhao2022particlesfm}, which excludes static scenes or scenes with perfectly-straight camera motion, resulting in total 14 sequences.
 For TUM-dynamics and ScanNet, we sample the first 90 frames with the temporal stride of 3 to save compute.
 We report the same metric as \citet{chen2024leap, zhao2022particlesfm}: Absolute Translation Error (ATE), Relative Translation Error (RPE trans), and Relative Rotation Error (RPE rot), after applying a Sim(3) Umeyama alignment on prediction to the ground truth.

-\textbf{Results.} In~\cref{tab:camera_pose_methods}, \ourmethod{} achieves the best accuracy among methods to joint depth and pose estimation and performs competitively to pose-only methods even without using ground truth camera intrinsics.
+\textbf{Results.} In~\cref{tab:camera_pose_methods}, \ourmethod{} achieves the best accuracy in Sintel and ScanNet among methods to joint depth and pose estimation and performs competitively to pose-only methods, even without using ground truth camera intrinsics.
 Our method also generalizes well to static scenes (\ie, ScanNet) and shows improvements over even \duster{}, which proves the effectiveness of our designs (\eg,~\cref{eq:global_optimization}) for video input.